 Date & Time:

+This session is exploring working with domestic abuse victims/survivors and its impacts.
 The course will widen the participants understanding of Transform, the local commissioned provider, and educate on the wide range of intervention on offer.

 The course will educate participants with the knowledge of how a comprehensive risk assessment is completed with a victim of domestic abuse, and how this is used to work with the victim/survivor to support them through their journey.